 A college for Benedictine monks existed on this site since 1283.
 The college was founded by the Abbey of St Peter in Gloucester, which became Gloucester Cathedral after the Reformation.
 Not surprisingly it was named Gloucester College.

-The 13th century college provided a residence 13 monks from Gloucester, who shared accommodation.
-Other abbeys saw the advantage of housing their monks together, and asked permission to share the space.
+The 13th-century college provided a residence for 13 monks from Gloucester, who shared accommodation.
+Other abbeys saw the advantage of housing their monks together and asked permission to share the space.
 As a result, several cottages were built to house the monks.
 By the end of the medieval period fully 15 monasteries had monks residing at Gloucester College.

 Gloucester College was dissolved at the Reformation and the medieval buildings were granted to Robert King, the first Bishop of Oxford.
 King probably used the old college buildings as his Bishop's palace until his new palace on St Aldates was completed.
 In 1560 the site was purchased by Sir Thomas White, a wealthy tailor and former Lord Mayor of London, who also founded St John's College.
 White refounded the college as Gloucester Hall.

 In 1714 Gloucester Hall became Worcester College thanks to the generosity of Sir Thomas Cookes, a landowner in Worcestershire.
 As a result of Cookes' bequest, the majority of Worcester's buildings were built in the Georgian style.

 The sumptuous Library was built in 1736 thanks to another benefactor, Sir George Clarke, whose collection of original drawings by architect Inigo Jones is unrivalled anywhere.
 Clarke called on Nicholas Hawksmoor, a personal friend, to design the Library, Hall, and Chapel.
 Clarke also left his collection of manuscripts to the Library.